-3.0 units: 36.0 hours lec, This course provides a basic knowledge of the physical, chemical, and biological properties of soils and their characteristics.
+This course provides a basic knowledge of the physical, chemical, and biological properties of soils and their characteristics.
 The course includes factors of fundamental soil properties, soil and plant relationships, principles of soil formation, fertilizers and soil management, salinity, pH, erosion management, and nonagricultural uses.

-Online

-32560 Bell, S Online
+Bell, S

-32599 Bell, S Online
+Bell, S

-32815 Bell, S Online
+Bell, S

-72009 Armenta, E Online
+Armenta, E

-Allied Health (ALLH)

-ALLH-24 Work Experience in Allied Health
+Allied Health (ALLH)ALLH-24 Work Experience in Allied Health

-1.0 units: This course enables students to earn college credit for learning and/or improving skills or knowledge on the job in allied health.
+This course enables students to earn college credit for learning and/or improving skills or knowledge on the job in allied health.
 Fifty-four (54) hours, either paid or volunteer, are required per unit of credit attempted.
 Students must have an established work site in allied health prior to enrolling in the course.

-Merced Off-Campus

 43001 - Zhou, J

 43002 - Zhou, J

 43003 - Roe, L

 43004 - Roe, L